List of RWBY characters: Haven Academy

 Voiced by: Daman Mills: A lion Faunus with a tail who was the headmaster of Haven Academy, armed with wrist-mounted shield named Stalwart that fires combined Dust projectiles.
 While originally a member of Ozpin's inner circle, Lionheart betrayed them as he allied himself with Salem's faction out of fear.
-Lionheart was killed by Salem's Seer Grimm after trying to flee when the tide of battle of Haven turned against Salem's faction.
+Lionheart was killed by Salem's Seer Grimm after trying to flee when the tide of the battle of Haven turned against Salem's faction.

 He is based on the Cowardly Lion in The Wonderful Wizard of Oz.